fromgate/MultiChat/README.md

 MultiChat created as companion for permissions plugin Multipass and will not support any other permissions plugin.

+##Permissions
+> multichat.config

+Allows to use MultiChat's commands

 ##Commands
 ###Show help
 > /chat help